amadeus4dev/developer-guides/docs/API-Keys/moving-to-production.md

 ### Requirements

+1. **You are not IATA /ARC registered travel agency**.
+Self-Service flight booking is designed for businesses without travel agency certification.
+Certified travel agents must access Amadeus REST/JSON flight booking APIs via the Enterprise catalog.
+Contact us to be put in touch with our Enterprise team.

-1. **You have a ticket issuance agreement with a consolidator**.
+2. **You have a ticket issuance agreement with a consolidator**.
 Only certified travel agents can issue flight tickets.
 Non-certified businesses must issue tickets via an airline consolidator (an entity that acts as a host agency for non-certified agents).
 The Amadeus for Developers team can assist you in finding a consolidator in your region.

-2. **There are no restrictions in your country**.
+3. **There are no restrictions in your country**.
 Though we are working to make Self-Service flight booking available worldwide, `Flight Create Orders` API is currently not available to companies in the following countries:

    *Algeria, Bangladesh, Bhutan, Bulgaria, Croatia, Egypt, Finland, Iceland, India, Iran, Iraq, Jordan, Kuwait, Kosovo, Lebanon, Libya, Madagascar, Maldives, Montenegro, Morocco, Nepal, Pakistan, Palestine, Qatar, Saudi Arabia, Serbia, Sri Lanka, Sudan, Syria, Tahiti, Tunisia, United Arab Emirates and
 Yemen*

-3. **You comply with local regulations** .
+4. **You comply with local regulations** .
 Flight booking is subject to local regulations and many areas (notably, California and France) have special requirements.